 Several critical issues face MWNMCAP.
 Federal and political changes at many levels will have an effect in the future.
-We may need to adjust our strategies as the U.S. Congress considers Head Start and Community Services Block Grant resource levels.
+We may need to adjust our strategies as the U.S. Congress considers Head Start/Early Head Start and Community Services Block Grant resource levels.
+Additionally, the New Mexico Legislature has allocated additional funding to promote PreK services in the public schools.
+This will certainly have an adverse impact on Head Start enrollments across the State.